cactus911/momentForests/core/readme.txt

-Directory for core files that will be used with any project.
+Directory for core files that will be used with any application.